• Prospect Park Minneapolis Slideshow

 Prospect Park – Minneapolis, Minnesota

-grand rounds national scenic parkway
+grand rounds national scenic Byway

 Since the late 1880's, the Minneapolis Park and Recreation Board (MPRB) has envisioned a park system that would link all sections of the city.
 The Grand Rounds is the nation's largest urban scenic byway stretching 50 miles and circling three fourths of Minneapolis.
 The Grand Rounds contains a park-like road, biking and walking trails, and green open spaces.